-I find it always very exciting to dig into the history of old systems and games and from time to time you find some gems that time seem to have forgotten about.
+I find it always very exciting to dig into the history of old systems and games and from time to sometimes you find some gems that time seem to have forgotten about.
 In the case of Dark Tower for the Vectrex this obviously not the case, but it is a game worth trying and enjoying.
 Sadly it never got a commercial release and died in the wake of the big console crash of 1983/84.
-Luckily one of the benefits of the internet is that the whole world is online and so the was found, dumped and preserved for the ages to come.
+One of the lucky benefit of the internet is that the whole world is online and so Dark Tower was found, ROM was dumped and preserved for the ages to come.
 But as with every good Vectrex game Dark Tower would have had an overlay, manual and a box.

 Over at Atariage, two guys announced a release and showed a dummy, but it did not go further than that.
 So, I sat down and did my own overlay based on images i found on the net.
 The result turned out quite nice.

-Producing it with my given means was another story and it turned out ooooookay, but far from perfect.
-Our cutter is no that precise and the white highlights are very very thin and tiny.
+Producing it with my given means was another story and it turned out ooooookay, but far from being perfect.
 I ended up printing all elements and let the plotter cutout all the dark blue areas.
 Our machines are good but they are not that precise to handle these fine stuff, so most of the white lines got cut a few millimeters off.
 This would need a printshop that can print white on vinyl and that would probably coast too much if only one of these is produced.
 I choose to carry on and finish as much of the five tries I printed out.

 Very tedious fiddly work, as you can see.
 This is one of the tiny stars…